Geotab/sdk/src/software/guides/developing-addins.md

 The Add-In navigation entry can be placed after any of the following built-in values:

-- GettingStartedLink
+- `GettingStartedLink`
-- ActivityLink
+- `ActivityLink`
-- EngineMaintenanceLink
+- `EngineMaintenanceLink`
-- ZoneAndMessagesLink
+- `ZoneAndMessagesLink`
-- RuleAndGroupsLink
+- `RuleAndGroupsLink`
-- AdministrationLink
+- `AdministrationLink`

-To place the navigation entry as a sub-menu entry in one of the main entries place a slash ("/") character after the name.
+To place the navigation entry as a sub-menu entry in one of the main entries place a slash (`/`) character after the name.
 The custom entry will be the first item inside the sub-menu.

-For example, by changing `"ZoneAndMessagesLink/"` as the value for the "path" key:
+For example, by changing `"ZoneAndMessagesLink/"` as the value for the `"path"` key:

 `"path": "ZoneAndMessagesLink/",`